sych74/conf2md/markdown/test.md

         {{%/tip%}}

-        - If you selected a virtual network with enabled IP address management In this case, spoofing protection is enabled and the **default** security group is selected by default.
+        - If you selected a virtual network with enabled IP address management

+          In this case, spoofing protection is enabled and the **default** security group is selected by default.
 This security group allows all incoming and outgoing traffic on all the VM ports.
 If required, you can select another security group or multiple security groups.

+          To disable spoofing protection, clear all of the check boxes and turn off the toggle switch.
+Security groups cannot be configured with disabled spoofing protection.

-        - If you selected a virtual network with disabled IP address management
+        - If you selected a virtual network with disabled IP address management In this case, spoofing protection is disabled by default and cannot be enabled.
+Security groups cannot be configured for such a network.

         - If you selected a shared physical network

           In this case, spoofing protection cannot be configured by a self-service user.
 If you want to enable or disable spoofing protection, contact your system administrator.

         <a href="resources/images/compute_vms6_vz.png" class="MCPopupThumbnailLink MCPopupThumbnailPopup"><img src="resources/images/compute_vms6_vz_thumb_0_100.png" class="MCPopupThumbnail img" style="mc-thumbnail: popup;mc-thumbnail-max-height: 100px;mc-thumbnail-max-width: auto;" data-mc-height="862" data-mc-width="751" tabindex="" /></a>